erandow/EvalMuse-Structure/README.md

 ![baseline framework](images/model.png)

 # Train&Eval
-We processed the bounding boxes in the annotation file into the format of heatmap following RAHF
+We processed the bounding boxes in the annotation file into the format of heatmap to train baseline model following RAHF
 | ![ori image](images/demo_image.png) | ![heatmap](images/demo_heatmap.png) |
 |-------------------------|-------------------------|